THE COMPANY’S HISTORY & OUR CRAFTSMEN

 Staying Ahead Of The Game

-Almost every luxury retailer of note, commissioned Geoffrey Parker to create specialist game ranges, including Asprey, Dunhill, Harrods, Fortnum & Mason, Garrard, Simpson’s, Smythson, Cartier, Fred, etc. Even a “blind” backgammon was made for famous American singer, Stevie Wonder.
+Almost every luxury retailer of note has commissioned Geoffrey Parker to create specialist game ranges, many of these brands are famous for their luxury products, so to supply them with luxury leather work products was something of an accolade for the company.
+Some of these brands include Asprey, Dunhill, Harrods, Fortnum & Mason, Garrard, Simpson’s, Smythson, Cartier, Fred, etc. Even a “blind” backgammon was made for famous American singer, Stevie Wonder.

 The second Generation Joins The Company

-In 1977, Geoffrey’s son, Max joined the Company full-time, after “helping” during the school holiday in the now expanded workshops.
+In 1977, Geoffrey’s son, Max joined the Company full-time, after “helping” during the school holiday in the now-expanded workshops, following his ‘work experience’ he was keen to join the luxury leather work family business.

 With the midget classic books still an important part of the Company, Max and Geoffrey travelled to the United States to attend the American Booksellers Convention where their presence amongst the more mainstream publishers caused something of a “stir”.
 Numerous small bookshops, to giants of the trade and famous museums and libraries, bought book collections and even to this day, collectors seek us out to fill that missing volume.